Updated: Jun 19

 We're told a little bit about the sharp contrast between the public perception of John and the public perception of Jesus.
 How were they viewed differently by the world?

 Just like today, children in the ancient world used to play make believe.
-Jesus gives a short parable about how some children want to do a make believe wedding and a make believe funeral and are mad that the other children won't do what they're told.
+Jesus gives a short parable about how some children want to do a make believe wedding and some want to do a make believe funeral and they get mad at children who won't play along.
 How does this parable reflect the way that people responded to John and Jesus?

 Now I would point out: